Learn about the patient advocate career path and the role it plays in navigating patients through the health care system.

 In recent years, hospitals and other health care facilities have started to add professional staff members to fill the void.
 Patient advocates may also work independently or for small businesses specializing in health care advocacy.

 A patient advocate's duties and responsibilities are plentiful.
-Still, ultimately, this rewarding career gives you the tools to ensure a patient is taken care of from their diagnosis through their treatment, recovery, and follow-up visits.
+Ultimately, people working in this rewarding career take care of patients from their diagnosis through their treatment, recovery, and follow-up visits, ensuring they have the support they need.
 Patient advocates most commonly assist those with chronic illnesses, multiple illnesses, or life-threatening conditions.

 Duties and responsibilities include: